Sunil-Archive-Projects/Youtube-Batch-Downloader/README.md

 Features:
+- Download hundreds of videos on one run.
+No more tubemating videos one by one
+- Keep it for downloading, take a walk.
+When it is done, it'll send notification to your Mobile through pushbullet integration
+- Configurable Video Quality
+- Ability to download Music only if needed

-How to run the Downloader :
+How to run the Youtube Downloader :

 1. Make sure that Python 3.x is installed from https://www.python.org/downloads/